digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 Summary
 *******

-You have learned how to create a floating coupon bond and how to define observations that define the amount of the coupon payments.
+You have learned how to create a floating rate bond and how to define observations that define the amount of the coupon payments.
 The key concepts to take away are: